pbecker93/DLRC-Unicorns/README.md

 ## DLRC for Volkswagen
 For this challenge we used a *Lego Mindstorm*, *Nvidia Jetson TX2* and a *PS3EYE* to sort *LEGO* bricks by color.
 We had to detect the bricks, pick them up and put them in the correct boxes.
+More info can be found on the [blog](http://dlrc.pages.argmax.ai/blog/).

 1. Python 3 Packages
 * scipy